 The Lean Startup is the kind of book that fosters a pretty interesting approach.
 It is aimed at companies that leverage human ingenuity but it also focuses on capital efficient startups.

-The main point-of-view was inspired from crystal-clear manufacturing lessons that rely on fast scientific experimentation, validated learning and a great deal of counter-intuitive practices meant to measure progress and shorten product development without becoming too selfish.
+The book was inspired by manufacturing lessons that rely on fast scientific experimentation, validated learning and counterintuitive practices meant to measure progress and shorten product development without becoming too selfish.

-The book encourages startups to change directions, modifying their general structure step-by-step, and take risks.
+The book encourages startups to change directions, modify their general structure step by step and take risks.

 2. The Peter Principle: Why Things Always Go Wrong by Laurence J. Peter & Raymond Hull

-The Peter Principle is a remarkable book that helps companies understand that no business model is perfectly safe and prone to succeed.
+The Peter Principle is a remarkable book that helps entrepreneurs and business leaders understand that no business model is perfectly safe and prone to succeed.

-Employees matter the most, they’re the glue that hold your company together, so if you want to set yourself apart from the competition and a shot at a multi-million profit, you might want to pay them more attention.
+Employees matter the most – they're the glue that holds your company together, so if you want to set yourself apart from the competition and a shot at a multimillion profit, you might want to pay them more attention.

-In 1969, when the book was first released, Lawrence J. Peter had a great cultural impact on its readers thanks to its remarkable, brilliant and hilarious writing style about business life.
+In 1969, when the book was first released, Lawrence J. Peter had a significant cultural impact on its readers, thanks to its remarkable, brilliant and hilarious writing style about business life.

-The Peter Principles provides the answer to an everlasting question: “Why can’t my business rise up to the expectations of the people?”
-The author explores other businesses’ incompetence levels, and it is aimed at opening your eyes.
+The Peter Principle answers the everlasting question, "Why can't my business rise up to the expectations of the people?"
+The author explores other businesses' incompetence levels, and it is aimed at opening your eyes.